Open source, FREE, and commercial solution to create a status page for your business to better communicate.

 As you can see above, it has uptime, latency information from multiple locations.
 Updown solution will be a good choice if you want to show the URL’s availability and response time.
 However, if you need to publish incident details, you should try other solutions listed in this article.

 The status page by AdminLabs got a free plan where you can have ten subscribers and customize to meet company branding and custom domain.

 You can have components status as the following.

 - Major outages

-AdminLabs let you directly create an incident and visible when the status is not as expected.
-Other features like showing services uptime, custom subscription, etc. are available as well.
+AdminLabs let you directly create an incident and is visible when the status is not as expected.
+Other features like showing services uptime, custom subscription, etc., are available as well.

 The status page for every business.

 StatusKit lets your users subscribe using email, Facebook, Webhook, and feeds.
 The following are incomplete features: